Interaction of twisted light with free twisted atoms: Results

-This also applies to photon–atom and photon-ion collisions: the selfkick effect can be used to probe vorticity in atomic and ionic wave packets.
+{ As highlighted in Refs. \cite{li2024unambiguous, liu2025superkick}, the superkick effect can serve as a method for the unambiguous detection of a phase vortex.
+These technique can be particularly useful in experimental setups where conventional diagnostic tools — such as diffraction and interference — fail to work.
+The selfkick effect offers a similar pathway to probe vorticity in atomic and ionic wave packets.
 In this case, the atomic packet must expand to a transverse size of at \textit{least a few micrometers} so that its internal transverse momentum distribution can be resolved.
 This requires long free-expansion times and correspondingly low densities to suppress collisional decoherence; for ions, space-charge effects must be negligible over this scale.
-In addition, the photon beam must be tightly focused, with a transverse coherence length $\lesssim 1 \mu$m.
-These simultaneous requirements make the implementation challenging but, in principle, achievable in setups employing nonparaxial photon beams in combination with sufficiently coherent trapped ions or atomic/ionic beams.
+In addition, the photon beam must be tightly focused, with a transverse size $\lesssim 1 \mu$m.
+These simultaneous requirements make the implementation challenging but, in principle, achievable in setups employing nonparaxial photon beams in combination with sufficiently coherent trapped ions or atomic/ionic beams.}